 - Beneficiary Stories: This is the category of content that we are most interested in receiving.
 These stories that show how the Aggie Network and annual donations to The Association of Former Students support Texas A&M University and Texas Aggies.
-Stories should explicitly state what that support was (the dollar amount given by, or the services provided by The Association).
+Stories should explicitly state what that support was.
 Stories should also include quotes from the students, faculty, staff or former students who are the beneficiaries of the donated funding or services.
-Many beneficiary stories are formatted as “Your Dollars at Work” items, short stories of about 150 words.
-But some topics are expanded to full feature stories when merited.
-Examples of “Your Dollars At Work.”

 - Good Bull: Stories that display the pride and Spirit of Aggieland.
 About 500 words plus at least one photo.
 Example of a Good Bull story.

 - My Story: Profile of a person whose story epitomizes the Aggie Spirit and Texas A&M’s core values.
 Generally NOT told in first person.
 About 500 words, plus at least one photo.
 Example of My Story.

 - Photo Essay: Five to 10 photos with captions, plus about 100 to 150 words of accompanying narrative.
 Example of a Photo Essay.

 - A&M Notebook: Brief items (about 75 words) on news, information and current events on campus and around Aggieland, including Bryan-College Station and the Galveston and Qatar campuses.
 Each item should include a photo.
 Example of A&M Notebook.